Economics

 - A weighted average of no less than 13.00 across the required courses.

-Economics graduates who meet the requirements for a specialist certification can request it through Mi Ulima.
+Economics graduates who meet the requirements for a Specialist Certification can request it through Mi Ulima portal.

 For more information, click here.